 While a small population of resident females has been identified along the Outer Banks, the best chance of encountering sharks is between May and October.
 This is also when sea conditions are most favorable, with warmer water and better visibility.
 However, conditions can change rapidly, and the hazardous nature of the Outer Banks is just as applicable to divers as it is to other sea goers.

-There are a good number of dive operators that will take divers for day trips departing from Cape Hatteras, Cape Lookout, and several of the other Outer Banks islands.
-The most popular wrecks lie between 15 and 20 miles offshore and the transit from either Cape Hatteras or Cape Lookout can take several hours depending on the site.
+There are many dive operators that will take divers on day trips departing from Cape Hatteras, Cape Lookout, and several other Outer Banks islands.
+The most popular wrecks lie between 15 and 20 miles offshore, and the transit from either Cape Hatteras or Cape Lookout can take several hours, depending on the site.

 The closest airport is Norfolk International Airport (ORF), and the Outer Banks is a 2.5-hour drive south.
 Once on the islands, various sleepy villages and seaside towns offer a range of accommodation to suit all tastes.